Seventh Moon: Plot

 Melissa and Yul wake up in a field, tied up to a tree back to back.
 The creatures are now all around them.
-Yul, realizing that they are the chosen sacrifices, start telling the demons to take him and spare his wife.
-The creatures comply, and Melissa wakes up inside the house, while Ping shows up again and explains to her that they have been forced to lure outsiders in as sacrifices, in order to stop the moon demons from taking one of the villagers.
+Yul, realizing that they are the chosen sacrifices, starts telling the demons to take him and spare his wife.
+The creatures comply, and Melissa wakes up inside the house, while Ping shows up again and explains to her that they have been forced to lure outsiders in as sacrifices, to stop the moon demons from taking one of the villagers.
 Ping says Yul did a very brave thing by letting himself be taken to save his wife.
-After an enraged Melissa assaults him and starts to savagely beat him for his betrayal, Ping reveals that Yul is still alive, as the moon demons need a live human to be turned into one of them.
+After an enraged Melissa starts to savagely beat him for his betrayal, Ping reveals that Yul is still alive, as the moon demons need a live human to be turned into one of them.

 Despite Ping's warnings, Melissa goes after her husband, following a trail of candles to the cave where she finds the moon demons standing still waiting for Yul to bleed out.
 Yul has begun to transform though the process is incomplete, and he is too weak from his injuries to move.
 He tells Melissa the creatures are already inside his head, and she has to leave or she will be killed.
 They exchange a final vow of love, Melissa promising to visit Yul's relatives.
 She puts back on the wedding ring the villagers had taken away from Yul, then leaves the cave sobbing.
 Soon the moon demons begin to chase her again, but are slowed down by Ping, who sacrifices himself out of guilt to allow Melissa's escape.

-Once out in the open, the creatures keep pursuing Melissa, and are nearly on top of her when the moon begins to set, turning the demons into silvery dust.
-As the sun rises Melissa sees Yul, fully transformed.
+Once out in the open, the creatures keep pursuing Melissa and are nearly on top of her when the moon begins to set, turning the demons into silvery dust.
+As the sun rises, Melissa sees Yul, fully transformed.
 He turns to dust.